maxhub2000/French-vocabulary-app/README.md

 # French-vocabulary-app
-Mobile application that is meant to improve my French vocabulary
+Mobile application that is meant to improve my French vocabulary.